TobseF/exit-game-bomb-app/README.md

 🔊 To bomb also plays audio files, so it may be a good idea to connect it with an external Bluetooth speaker.

-⏰ The bomb can connect to an external 7-segment hardware timer.
-See `TimerService` for details.
+⏰ The bomb can connect to an external Arduino hardware based 7-segment countdown timer.
+  This optional project is available here: [Arduino-Countdown-Timer](https://github.com/TobseF/Arduino-Countdown-Timer/tree/master).
+  See `TimerService` for interface details.

 ## ⌨ Controls
 Available if _debug_ switch is on: